TZstatsADS/Fall2016-proj3-grp4/README.md

 + Kyongmook Lim:

 	+ made presentation powerpoint, and researched about gbm, adaboost, bernoulli .
++ Tian Sheng:
+        + Tested the neuron network classifier with an accuracy of 55%
+        + Explored different kinds of filtering methods in OpenCV: bilateral,median,Gaussian, thresholding, etc.
+        + Extracted color features like color histogram and mean color with OpenCV to test the models

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.